 - What is the potential for Floating-PV in Europe?

-According to a study by the World Bank, there is a potential of 204 GWp in Europe alone if 10% of the man-made freshwater areas are used (Source: Where Sun Meets Water, Floating Solar Market Report, 2019 International Bank for Reconstruction and Development / World Bank, page 57, chart).
+According to a World Bank study, there is a potential of 204 GWp in Europe alone if we use 10% of man-made inland freshwater reservoirs (Source: Where Sun Meets Water, Floating Solar Market Report, 2019 International Bank for Reconstruction and Development / The World Bank, page 57, chart).
 Currently, only about 0.15% of this potential has been installed, so the market still has tremendous growth potential.

-- Is floating solar energy more expensive than ground-mounted PV?
+- Is floating solar more expensive than ground-mounted PV?